-Scholarships for freshmen from outside Washington
+Scholarships for first-year students from outside Washington

 Western Washington University offers merit-based scholarships for talented students coming from outside of Washington State, including the highly competitive Western Undergraduate Exchange (WUE) program and additional awards.
-Admitted freshmen are automatically considered for these scholarships based on information provided in the application for admission – no separate scholarship application is required.
+Admitted first-year students are automatically considered for these scholarships based on information provided in the application for admission – no separate scholarship application is required.

 To be considered for out-of-state scholarships, a student must:

 - Be an incoming first-year student admitted for fall quarter – transfer students and current Western Washington University students are not eligible

 - Be a permanent resident of a state other than Washington, or a resident of British Columbia